- Military Life Cycle

 - TSP rate of return after withdrawal — how much you think your account will make each year after you begin to withdraw.
 This defaults to 3%.

-- Current TSP account balance – both what you’ve contributed so far and what the government has matched.
-You can find this information online at the official Thrift Savings Plan website.
+- Current TSP account balance — both what you’ve contributed so far and what the government has matched.
+You can find this information online at the TSP website.

 How much you contribute to your retirement account will depend on how much your basic pay is.
 That amount increases with promotions and years of service, as well as how many days you’ll serve on active or inactive duty.

 If you’re not sure, the system automatically fills in each year’s possible pay grade following a “typical military career progression.”
-National Guard members and reservists also can adjust the estimated number of Inactive Duty, or ID, paid and non-paid days.
+National Guard members and reservists also can adjust the estimated number of inactive duty paid and nonpaid days.
 These will impact retirement point counts for the given year.

 For members of the National Guard and reserves, this bonus may be anywhere from 0.5 to 6 times your monthly basic pay when serving on active duty.